Contact us to begin to take the steps to locate your business in Costa Rica’s Green Park Free Zone.

 Companies need to expand their global footprint in order to strategically position themselves for growth in global markets.
 The free zone regime in Costa Rica is a tool that is used by companies from several countries that has enabled them to expand internationally, take advantage of economies of scale, and to benefit from tax incentives.
 In turn, Costa Rica has gained new sources of employment and has also enhanced the economic well-being of its citizenry.

-Firms that are subjected to free zone status are granted a series of incentives whose receipt thereof are contingent upon compliance with legally stipulated requirements.
+Firms that are under free zone status and jurisdiction are granted a series of incentives whose receipt thereof are contingent upon compliance with legally stipulated requirements.

 In Costa Rica, free zones are fundamentally important to the national economy and the country’s export sector.
-Currently, there are more than 400 companies that have elected to occupy sites in free zones.
+Currently, there are more than 400 companies that have elected to occupy sites in these specially designated areas.
 They are active in business activities that range from basic manufacturing and customer service operations to research and development processes, advanced manufacturing, and data analysis.

 The most important features that are a part of the free zone regime in Costa Rica are related to the following: